Reinstate the Sotheby's 2

 pushing the protesters, but were only successful after two more police

 vans brought reinforcements a few minutes later.
 The protest then

 continued facing Sotheby's from across the road and was continuing when

 I had to leave around an hour later.

 Parliament Square, London.
 Wed 8 Jul 2015

 A line of police watch the regular Shaker Aamer

-Budget Day was just another Wednesday for the Save Shaker Aamer Campaign, is still held, abused and tortured in Guantanamo
+Budget Day was just another Wednesday for the Save Shaker Aamer

+cleared for release, is still held, abused and tortured in Guantanamo

 and urging his immediate release to the UK.